 One of the main concerns that people have about a vegan diet is that they're worried about how the change will affect their health.
 In fact, there is this long-standing myth that vegans do not get enough—or any at all—vitamin B12 in their diet.
-This is simply untrue.
-It is a myth that needs to get debunked.
+This is simply not true - it is a myth that needs to get debunked!

 While it's true that this essential vitamin is more challenging to find in a vegan diet, it is not impossible to get what our body needs.
 There are several vegan B12 sources available, such as fortified cereals, nutritional yeast, and vegan milk.
 Some vegetables and fruits also contain vitamin B12, such as seaweed and shitake mushroom.